Is My Air Conditioner Causing an Allergy Cough?

 Oftentimes, people who have a cough caused by an air conditioner experience relief from their symptoms at work or while running errands.
 Changing their environment makes it more likely that their cough will disappear.

 What can I do to get rid of it?

 Eliminating the things that are causing your allergies to spike might be relatively simple.
 The first thing that all homeowners should do is change their air filter.
 Look for a medium-efficiency option with pleats.
 This should remove a high number of particles and is far more efficient than the flat-panel options that are less expensive.
 Individuals with severe allergies might need to change their filter on a monthly basis.

 While you’re changing the filter, you should take a flashlight and look inside the returns.
 Call a professional if you see any telltale signs of mold such as black spots dotting the metal.
 You will need to find the source of the moisture and remedy it before you can remove the mold.
 Many people notice a bad smell in their home, similar to dirty gym socks, when they have mold growth.

 If you have a cough that you just can’t get rid of, you might need professional help from an HVAC company.
-At Classic Services, our HVAC technicians are fully licensed and insured.
+At Classic Services, our AC repair technicians in Boerne are fully licensed and insured.
 Be sure to give us a call to see how we can help you improve your health today!